-Alert Symbol DANGER: Failure to follow will cause serious injury.
+SYMBOL HAZARD DESCRIPTION Alert Symbol DANGER: Failure to follow will cause serious injury.
 Your safety is involved.

 Operators Manual DANGER: Failure to follow will cause serious injury.
 Read and follow operator's manual for safe operation.
 Maintenance Manual DANGER: Failure to follow will cause serious injury.
 Follow all inspection and maintenance to prevent failure.
 Electrical Contact DANGER: Will cause Serious Injury Maintain minimum clearance from or Death.
 Maintain minimum clearance from overhead high voltage power lines.
 Refer to "Minimum Clearance for High Voltage Lines" chart in Appendix A. Maintain minimum approach distance as appropriate for your qualifications.
 Do not dig near underground power lines.
 Use machine only within its electrical rating.
 Consult the ID Placard for dielectric rating.
-Fall DANGER: Will cause Serious Injury or Death.
-Always wear an OSHA approved fall protection system with lanyard attached to anchor provided.
-Unit Overturn WARNING: Can Cause Serious Injury or Death.
-Do not travel on steep inclines or crosswise to grades.
+Unit Overturn WARNING: Can Cause Serious Do not travel on steep inclines or crosswise to grades.
+Injury or Death.
 Do not travel on soft or unstable ground or close to unsupported excavations.
-All tires must remain on the ground.
+All tires should remain on the ground.
 Set outriggers (if equipped) so indicator remains in green area.
 Crushing WARNING: Will Cause Serious Crushing Injury.
 Do not operate outriggers unless you can verify all personnel and obstructions are clear.
 Operator must watch the outrigger while in motion.
 High Pressure Air or Fluid WARNING: Can Cause Serious Injury or Death.
 Relieve pressure on hydraulic and pneumatic systems before loosening hoses or connections.
 Do not check for leaks with your hand.
 Lanyard Attach.
 WARNING: Failure to Attach Can Cause Serious Injury or Death.
 Attach lanyard to the anchor provided.